• Skip to primary navigation

 7 Tháng 8, 2024 by admin

-My friend recently had a baby.
+My best friend recently had a baby.
 And when I met him, I was in awe of witnessing this tiny, beautiful being enter into our lives.
-I also had this realization that he wasn’t just entering our lives, he was entering the world — this crazy world that, especially now, feels so incredibly challenging. spend a lot time in my work talking to people about who we are, who we must be and what our healing looks like.
+I also had this realization that he wasn’t just entering lives, he was entering the world — this crazy world that, especially now, feels so incredibly challenging.
+I spend a lot time in my work talking to people about who we are, who we must be and what our healing looks like.

 (Laughter)

 He’s not going to understand a single word I say to him.
-So instead, I thought it would probably be a better idea if I went home and wrote.
-So, this is for grownups, but it’s also for Thelonious, he’s old enough to read it:
+So instead, I it would probably be a better idea if I went home and wrote.
+So, this is for grownups, but it’s also for Thelonious, when he’s old enough to read it:

 footnote

-The world will say to you, “Be a better person.”
+The will say to you, “Be a better person.”
 Do not be afraid to say, “Yes.”
 Start by being a better listener.
 Start by being better at walking down the street.
 See people.
-Say, “Hello.” how they are doing and listen to what they say.
+Say, “Hello.”
+Ask how they are doing and listen to what they say.
 Start by being a better friend, a better parent, a better child to your parents; a better sibling, a better lover, a better partner.
 Start by being a better neighbor.
-Meet someone you do not know, and to know them.
+Meet someone you do not know, and get to know them.

-The world will say to you, “What are you going to do?” not be afraid to say, “I know I can’t do everything, but I can do something.”
+The world will say to you, “What are you going to do?”
+Do not be afraid to say, “I know I can’t do everything, but I can do something.”
 Walk into more rooms saying, “I’m here to help.”
 Become intimate with generosity.
-Give what you can give, and do what you can do.
+Give what you can give, do what you can do.
 Give dollars, give cents, give your time, give your love, give your heart, give your spirit.

 The world will say to you, “We need peace.”
-Find your peace within, hold it sacred, bring it with you everywhere you go.
-Peace cannot be shared or created with others if we cannot first generate it within.
+Find your peace within, hold sacred, bring it with you everywhere you go.
+Peace cannot be shared created with others if we cannot first generate it within.

-The world will say you, “They are the enemy.”
+The world will say to you, “They are the enemy.”
 Love enough to know that just because someone disagrees with you, it does not make them your enemy.
-You may not win an argument, you may not change a mind, but if you choose to, you can always achieve the triumph of radical empathy — an understanding of the heart.
+You may win an argument, you may not change a mind, but if you to, you can always achieve the triumph of radical empathy — an understanding of the heart.

 footnote